 Another object search feature

-ApexSQL Search is free add-in for database objects and text searching, which integrates with SSMS and Visual Studio.
+ApexSQL Search is add-in for database objects and text searching, which integrates with SSMS and Visual Studio.

 To perform more complex database object searches and find desired SQL Server database, over one or all databases, the Object search can be very handy.